AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 For more information about creating journeys in [!DNL Adobe Journey Optimizer], read the [Get started with journeys guide](https://experienceleague.adobe.com/docs/journey-optimizer/using/orchestrate-journeys/journey.html).

-### Setting up paid media ads in destinations {#paid-media-ads}
+### Set up paid media ads in destinations {#paid-media-ads}

-The destinations framework is used for paid media ads.
-Once consent has been checked it sends out to the various destinations configured.
-For more information about destinations, read the [Destinations overview](/help/destinations/home.md) document.
+Use the destinations framework in Real-Time CDP for paid media ads.
+Select one of the many available destinations to display paid media ads to your customers.
+See and overview of available advertising and social destinations.
+As part of the activation process, the destination checks for customer consent For more information about destinations, read the [Destinations overview](/help/destinations/home.md) document.

 #### Data required for destinations